rajivmucheli/openstack-loadtest/README.rst

 * pip install .

+Make sure you have a ~/.config/openstack/clouds.yaml configured to point to your openstack deployment.

+Then set the OS_CLOUD env var to use an entry in your ~/.config/openstack/clouds.yaml

+* export OS_CLOUD=devstack

 Run the load test for fetching the cinder volumes detail test

 *  locust -f src/openstack_loadtest/cinder.py CinderUser --headless --tags volumes_info -u10 -t 30s